What You May Not Know about Custom Orthotics

 For many people, that’s a no brainer: they weren’t able to go for a walk, stand long hours at work, or play sports without foot, ankle, or knee pain, and now they can.
 They feel as if they have been given a new lease on life when they can again participate in the things that give them joy.

-Where to Get Help in the South Plainfield and Warren Region
+Where to Get Help in the South Plainfield Hillsborough and Warren Region

 If you have no foot pain or limited mobility, you don’t need to read further.
 If you have sore feet and wonder if orthotics might help, call Dr. Jyotsna Thapar at Ankle and Foot Specialist of New Jersey by dialing (908) 222-8980 and set up a time to come in for an evaluation, or schedule an appointment through our website.
-Our offices are located on Oak Tree Ave near Park Ave in South Plainfield and Mountain Blvd.
-Ext. in Warren.
+Our offices are located in Warren, Edison and Hillsborough.
 We stand ready to do whatever we can to get you walking without pain again, so contact us today!